airomo/airomo-ios-sdk/README.md

 ##Getting Started

-Follow steps described below to install AiromoSDK library:
+Follow steps described below to install AiromoSDK framework:

-1. Register your application on [Airomo API website](http://www.airomo.com/apps/).
+* Register your application on [Airomo API website](http://www.airomo.com/apps/).
 Make sure you got your 'clientId', 'clientKey' and application 'id'.

-2. Download latest version of AiromoSDK with example project from [Airomo iOS SDK repository](https://github.com/airomo/airomo-ios-sdk/archive/master.zip).
+* Download latest version of AiromoSDK with example project from [Airomo iOS SDK repository](https://github.com/airomo/airomo-ios-sdk/archive/master.zip).

-3. Drag&Drop "AiromoSDK.framework" (containing libAiromoSDK.a and Headers) and "AiromoSDK.bundle" (containing resources) into your project's "Frameworks" section.
+* Drag&Drop "AiromoSDK.framework" (containing libAiromoSDK.a and Headers) and "AiromoSDK.bundle" (containing resources) into your project's "Frameworks" section.

-4. Select application Target in 'Targets' section.
+* Select application Target in 'Targets' section.
 Search for "library search" and then add the '$(srcroot)AiromoSDK' into "Library Search Path".

-5. Import the <AiromoSDK/AiromoSDK.h> into application delegate (usually called AppDelegate.m) and configure Airomo SDK with your 'clientId', 'clientKey':
+* Import the <AiromoSDK/AiromoSDK.h> into application delegate (usually called AppDelegate.m) and configure Airomo SDK with your 'clientId', 'clientKey':

 ``` objective-c
 - (BOOL)application:(UIApplication*)application didFinishLaunchingWithOptions:(NSDictionary*)launchOptions